 Winter in the Berkshires

-Thinking about a weekend trip to the Berkshires?
-We’ve put together a sample itinerary featuring Massachusetts history, scenic vistas, and a cozy inn.
+Spending a winter weekend in the Berkshires?
+We’ve compiled a sample itinerary featuring history, scenic vistas, and a cozy inn.

 Field Farm